regan-sarwas/npmap.js/API.md

 ## L.npmap.switcherControl(config: object)

 The switcher control is used and controlled internally by NPMap.js.
 It is created and added to your map when more than one layer config is present in the `baseLayers` config of your map configuration object.
+It should not be manually created.

 ## L.npmap.zoomdisplayControl(config: object)